TheCaptainCraken/chess-bot-maker/book/src/2_basic_evaluation/index.md

 }
 ```

-Then we use that function to calculate the best possible move:
+Then we use it to calculate the best possible move:

 ```pseudo
 function next_move(position){